 No, you should never freeze hydrosols.
 Freezing damages the components and renders the hydrosol unusable.

 Hydrosols are sensitive to high heat.
-If you do need to heat it for a recipe, make sure to heat it gently.
-Do not overheat.
+If you do need to heat it for a specific purpose, make sure to heat it gently.
+Do not heat too quickly and do not overheat.
+High heat damages the delicate components of hydrosols.

 Disclaimer: This information is not intended to serve as medical advice.
 Please consult your doctor before using any natural medication or if you experience any unusual symptoms.
 See Full Disclaimer here.